-- 7.2 As at 30 June 2017 there was a total service liability surplus of \$12.2 million.
-This means that the current value of assets plus expected future contributions is more than the value of expected future benefits and expenses by \$12.2 million, assuming that City of Melbourne continues to contribute at current rates.
-Full details of these calculations are set out in Appendix F. - 7.3 The total service liability surplus as at 30 June 2014 was \$11.4 million.
-The actuarial surplus has increased over the intervaluation period mainly due to financial experience (excess of investment return above salary increase) being significantly higher than assumed, but partially offset by a change in assumptions.
-The City of Melbourne contributions have also been higher than is expected to be required. - 7.4 The existing funding arrangements are expected to be adequate if the current assumptions are borne out in practice.
-In fact, the total service liability surplus of \$12.2 million is higher than the expected value of all future City of Melbourne contributions (less tax) of \$5.7 million (refer to Appendix F).
-This means that if experience is as expected from 30 June 2017, City of Melbourne would not need to make any further contributions to the COM plan.
-The long term City of Melbourne contribution rate implied by the aggregate funding method would be zero. - 7.5 Nevertheless, it needs to be recognised that the ultimate cost of benefits for members of the COM plan will depend on the actual future experience of all the relevant factors (investment earnings, salary growth, mortality rates, turnover rates, etc.).
-Therefore, the contribution arrangements will need to be varied as the actual experience unfolds.

-- 7.6 If experience is as expected in future, to avoid being left with a surplus in the long term, the Trustee will need to either materially: - a reduce City of Melbourne contributions (potentially to zero); or - b reduce the expected investment return by reducing investment risk.
-Eventually this step would be expected to be required even if City of Melbourne ceased to contribute.
+As detailed in Section 5.9, there was a change to the COM plans growth allocation on 17 July 2020.
+Under the alternate assumed net investment return of 1.9% p.a., which is consistent with the asset allocation at 17 July 2020 the total liability surplus increases to \$11 million.
+This is due to the increase in assumed future net investment return.
+The current value of assets plus expected future contributions continue to be more than the value of expected future benefits and expenses, assuming that City of Melbourne continues to contribute at current rates.

+Full details of calculations under both net investment returns are set out in Appendix F.

+7.3 The total service liability surplus as at 30 June 2017 was \$12.2 million.
+The actuarial surplus has reduced over the intervaluation period mainly due to favourable financial experience (excess of investment return above salary increase) being more than offset by a change in assumptions.
+The de-risking reduced the actuarial surplus by an order of \$10 million dollars, but favourable real returns for the three years ending 30 June 2020 increased the actuarial surplus to be significantly more than expected given the de-risking that occurred.

+- 7.4 The existing funding arrangements are expected to be more than adequate if the current assumptions are borne out in practice.
+In fact, the total service liability surplus of \$9.2 million is higher than the expected value of all future City of Melbourne contributions (less tax) of \$4.6 million (refer to Appendix F).
+This means that if experience is as expected from 30 June 2020, City of Melbourne would not need to make any further contributions to the COM plan.
+If City of Melbourne ceased contributions a surplus of \$4.6 million is expected to remain if no further action is taken. - 7.5 Nevertheless, it needs to be recognised that the ultimate cost of benefits for members of the COM plan will depend on the actual future experience of all the relevant factors (investment earnings, salary growth, mortality rates, turnover rates, etc.).
+Therefore, the contribution arrangements will need to be varied as the actual experience unfolds. - 7.6 If experience is as expected in future, to avoid being left with a significant surplus in the long term, the Trustee will need to materially: - a reduce City of Melbourne contributions (eg. to zero); and - b reduce the expected investment return by reducing investment risk.
+This step is expected to be required even if City of Melbourne ceased to contribute.